dimitrov8/SoftUni/CSharp-Fundamentals-Jan-2023/README.md

 # Programming Fundamentals at Software University

-Welcome to the repository for my Programming Fundamentals course at Software University.
+Welcome to the repository for my **Programming Fundamentals** course at **Software University**.
 This is a summary of what I've learned and studied during the course.

 ## Key Learnings